MatejKoplan/flats_spider/README.md

 ## 3. Ensuring correct results:
 Scrapy by default uses HTTP requests to visit the websites.
 While this works fine most of the time, it can lead to incorrect results when pages are written as Single Page Applications or rely on JavaScript to load more data later on.
+Scrapy provides a middleware with which, we can use a headless browser instead of using raw HTTP requests.

 ## 4. Scaling the project
 If the desire is to scrape on a larger scale, then there are several challenges that need to be addressed.